danilokacanski/tendermint/README.md

 go run ./cmd/tendermint-sim
 ```

-This boots the built-in scenario (five validators with configurable Byzantine behaviour) and prints the consensus log for a few heights.
+By default this boots a baseline scenario and a short grid of hyperparameters.
+For each configuration the simulator prints the consensus log to stdout **and** writes CSV reports to:

+- `summary/current/<timestamp>_<label>.csv` – per-height consensus metrics
+- `summary/timeouts/<timestamp>_<label>.csv` – timeout counters for the same run

+Each CSV is accompanied by a `.txt` file with the exact hyperparameters so you can trace results when running large sweeps.

 ## Running Tests